 Games turn spectators into participants.

-When a kid is playing a game they are completely engaged in what they are doing.
+When kids are playing a game they are completely engaged in what they are doing.

-There is no VG (video glaze) effect where the kid zones out.
+There is no SG (screen glaze) effect that happens when a kid zones out.

 Kids become active instead of passive.
 Games engage kids like NOTHING else can.
 Test my bold statement and you will see that I am right.

 If you are playing a game where kids jump rope while wearing flippers, kids are likely to fall down.
 That’s good.

 It allows you to illustrate the point that we often fall down (make mistakes or have troubles) in life, but the key is to trust God to help us get back up and keep going.